 The Organization has started with the distribution of seeds and tools for vegetable production to displaced people in camps in the outskirts of Bangui, enabling them to harvest in six to eight weeks.
 In addition, FAO is implementing cash-for-work activities, which provide much needed income to meet affected families' food needs, while rebuilding community assets.
 Investment in joint social and economic activities among women's farming groups is also essential to create enabling environments for inter-community social cohesion, which will help reinforce agricultural production.

-FAO, as co-lead of the Food Security Cluster, also plays a crucial role in food security coordination and needs evaluation and analysis thus enabling timely decision-making.
-Strategic partnership between FAO and the World Food Programme is particularly important to prevent duplications in the response to the crisis, ensure a greater impact on the population and enhance the cost-efficiency of the operations of both agencies in the country.
-Close collaboration in the field will ensure that the response is of an appropriate type, pace and scale in spite of insecurity, and will build the capacity of implementing partners to prepare the future development of the Central African Republic.
+As co-lead of the Food Security Cluster, FAO plays a crucial role in food security coordination, as well as needs assessment and analysis, thus enabling timely decision-making.
+Strategic partnership between FAO and the World Food Programme is essential in order to prevent duplications in the crisis response, ensure a greater impact of implemented projects and increase cost-efficiency of both agencies operating in the country.
+In fact, people benefiting from the help of FAO, through distributions of agricultural kits containing seeds and small tools to help them start their activities, will also receive food supplies from WFP.
+The goal is to prevent people from eating seeds because of lack of food and ensure that seeds are planted when the rainy season starts (April), which will guarantee that the country has sufficient crops in the near future.
+Close collaboration in the field will also ensure the overall effectiveness of the response (pace and scale) in spite of insecurity, as well as enhance the capacities of implementing partners to prepare for the future development of the Central African Republic.

 In Million USD